Bundesliga Bulletin: Hertha Berlin fire Bruno Labbadia and Michael Preetz, Bayern Munich open up a lead | DW | 24.01.2021

 Mainz's win was exciting and Frankfurt scoring five to stay unbeaten in seven was fun, but it's hard to look past Friday night's thriller between the two Borussias.
 The tempo of the game was incredibly high and while the defending might have been less than perfect at times, the games back-and-forth nature made it so much fun to watch.
 And then there were the goals...

 Matheus Cunha's penalty miss might go down as the worst attempt at scoring a goal this weekend, but for those on target there were some fine choices.
-Erling Haaland and Robert Lewandowski both scored goals defying the angles in front of them, but Filip Kostic's long-range drive for Frankfurt might be the best of the lot.
+Christoph Baumgartner's flick of the heel for Hoffenheim was lovely, Erling Haaland and Robert Lewandowski both scored goals defying the angles in front of them, but Filip Kostic's long-range drive for Frankfurt might be the best of the lot.
 Bielefeld's Stefan Ortega didn't move and Kostic's strike flew in, Ronaldo-like.

 Lars Stindl had another stellar day, both Augsburg keeper Rafal Gikiewicz and Freiburg's Florian Müller both saved penalties in wins, but it was Mainz's Moussa Niakhate who stole the show.
 The defender not only helped form part of the defensive wall that kept RB out but he also scored two to seal the win.
 A special day for the Frenchman.